MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 The connection ID creates implicit properties for your connector.
 It must contain only alphanumeric characters and be a maximum of 32 characters.

-### Step 3: Connection Settings
+## Step 3: Connection Settings

-The process to configure connection settings varies based on the type of data source.
-See the Connector-specific information for the type of Graph connector you want to add to your tenant to complete this step in the setup process.
+The process to configure the Connection settings varies based on the type of data source.
+See the Connector-specific information for the type of data source you want to add to your tenant to complete this step in the setup process.

-To learn more about connecting to your on-premises data source, see [Install an on-premises data gateway](https://aka.ms/configuregateway).
+To learn more about connecting to an on-premises data source, see [Install an on-premises data gateway](https://aka.ms/configuregateway).

+## Step 4: Assign property labels

 ### Select source properties